-Unfortunately, however, the fire accelerated faster than the father expected, and by the time he got the baby outside, the flames had trapped the four-year-old in his second-floor bedroom.
-Frantically, the father looked up to the window, and through the thick smoke he saw that the boy had raised the window and was trying to get out.
+Unfortunately, the fire accelerated faster than the father expected, and by the time he got the baby outside, the flames had trapped the four-year-old in the second-floor bedroom.
+Frantically, the father looked up to the window and through the thick smoke saw that the boy had raised the window and was trying to get out.
 The man yelled, “Jump, son, I’ll catch you!”
 The boy, who was now engulfed in smoke, said, “But I can’t see you, daddy.”
-The father’s reply was, “That’s okay, son.
+To that, the father answered, “That’s okay, son.
 Jump.
 I can see you!”

 Tell me, is God calling you to make some “jump” in your life right now?
 In other words, is He asking you to do something that you’re just not sure about?
 Maybe you are hesitating to obey Him.
 Maybe you are arguing with Him.
 Maybe you’ve passed through the stages of hesitation and argument and are now in full-blown disobedience.

 If any of that describes you, I want you to remember that if you know for certain that it’s God who is doing the calling, you needn’t worry about not being able to see where you will land.
 Where you will land is in the strong arms of a God who loves you more than you can imagine and knows what’s best for your life.
 You see, if God is calling you to “jump,” He is already standing with His arms open wide to catch you, and the reality of life is that His arms are always the best place to end up in the aftermath of any decision you will ever make.